accentureshark/mentor/README.md

-# MCP Client - Universal Model Context Protocol Interface
+# Mentor - Universal Model Context Protocol Interface

 This is a universal MCP (Model Context Protocol) client that can connect to multiple MCP servers, including the local Melian server and various public MCP servers.